Korean War Legacy Project

 Creeping Up Behind Us

 Lloyd Thompson did not like wearing his parachute because it was heavy.
 That proved to be dangerous when enemy aircraft would sometimes approach his plane.
-On one occasion, the enemy, possibly in a Yakovlev (Yak-9), flew behind Lloyd Thompson's plane close enough that the radar indicated only one plane.
+On one occasion, the enemy, possibly in a Yakovlev (Yak-9), flew behind his plane close enough that the radar indicated only one plane.
 When they landed, the Yak started dropping bombs on the runway at Kimpo Air Force Base.
 The Air Force responded with anti-aircraft weapons and blew the enemy plane apart.
 On another occasion, severely damaged B-29s were forced to land at Kimpo.

 Tags: Seoul,Fear,Front lines,North Koreans,Physical destruction,Weapons